 (Almost) everything you need to know about lead magnets to build your email list and turn strangers into subscribers

-Growing businesses hungry for more customers all face the same challenge: transforming web traffic into leads.
-Sure, it’s great to see that people are landing on your site, but unless you can actively market to those individuals – well, you’re pretty much stuck on the sidelines.
-Lead magnets are the #1 way to generate leads and grow your business online.
+Growing businesses that are hungry for more customers all face the same challenge: transforming web traffic into leads (and eventually customers).
+Sure, it’s great to see that people are landing on your site, but unless you can actively market to those individuals, well, you’re pretty much stuck on the sidelines and leaving a good chunk of change on the table.
+Enter lead magnets— the #1 way to generate leads, build a healthy email list, and grow your business online.

-Having web traffic on your site is great – but it’s not the end goal.
-In order to build your business (and actively market your product/ services), you need to transform traffic into leads by collecting email addresses.
+Generating traffic to your website is important (and a whole other thing in its own right)—but it’s not the end goal.
+What do you do when that traffic arrives?
+How do you keep that relationship warm?
+In order to build your business (and actively market your product/ services), you need to transform that traffic into leads by making sure you have a way to contact them—by collecting their names and email addresses.

-But…when’s the last time you gave out your contact information for free? …how about, never?
+But when’s the last time you gave your contact information to companies for free?
+Probably never.

-When we refer to leads, we’re referring to names + email addresses of people that are probable to become paying customers in the future.
+A quick definition is in order.
+When we refer to leads, we’re referring to names + email addresses of people that are most likely to become paying customers in the future.
+They represent that customer, and more importantly, your means of contacting them.

-Looking for a lead magnet definition?
-Ask any marketer, and she’ll tell you that lead magnets go by several different names: content upgrades, freebie offers, lead bait, gated content, opt-in bribe, etc. But they all accomplish the same critical job.
+Lead magnets go by several different names: content upgrades, freebie offers, lead bait, gated content, opt-in bribe ,and others.
+But they all accomplish the same critical job: getting that name and email address.

-Getting someone’s contact information is what converts anonymous web traffic into prospects or leads, because (1) you can be reasonably sure they’re interested in your offer and (2) you have an (active) way of staying in touch.
+Getting someone’s contact information is what converts anonymous web traffic into prospects or leads, because (1) you can be reasonably sure they’re interested in your content and your company, and (2) you have an (active) way of staying in touch with them.
+It's a pretty simple give-and-take arrangement.

-Typically, lead magnets take the form of downloadable content (ebooks, PDF guides, worksheets, etc.), instructional video, free consultations, webinars, etc. But we’ll get into this later.
+Typically, lead magnets take the form of downloadable content (ebooks, PDF guides, worksheets, etc.), instructional videos, free consultations, webinars, etc. But we’ll get into the details of this later.